krithikag23/AI-Papers-Explained-Rebuilt/papers/01_Attention_Is_All_You_Need/positional_encoding.md

 ## Why Positional Encoding Is Needed
 The Transformer architecture processes all tokens **in parallel** using self-attention.
 While this enables efficiency, it introduces a problem:
+> Self-attention alone has **no sense of word order**.

+For example:
+- “The cat chased the dog”
+- “The dog chased the cat”

+Contain the same words, but very different meanings.
+Without position information, the model cannot distinguish between them.

+---